amirrezafateh/Multi-Scale-Transformer-Pneumonia/README.md

-# Pneumonia Chest X-ray Classification with Multi-Scale Transformer
+# Efficient and Accurate Pneumonia Detection Using a Novel Multi-Scale Transformer Approach
-This is the implementation of the paper "Pneumonia Chest X-ray Classification with Multi-Scale Transformer"
+This is the implementation of the paper "Efficient and Accurate Pneumonia Detection Using a Novel Multi-Scale Transformer Approach"

 <p align="middle">
     <img src="data/overview.png">